Skip to Main Content

 Federal student loans

-Direct Subsidized Loans offer the unique benefit of the government covering interest while you’re in school, during your grace period, and during other periods of deferment.
+• Direct Subsidized Loans offer the unique benefit of the government covering interest while you're in school, during your grace period, and during other periods of deferment.
 However, these loans are only available to undergraduate students who demonstrate financial need.
+These loans have annual and aggregate limits.

-Direct Unsubsidized Loans, on the other hand, are available to both undergraduate and graduate students regardless of financial need.
-Unsubsidized loans start accruing interest as soon as the loan gets disbursed, and you’re responsible for all interest charges.
+• Direct Unsubsidized Loans are available to both undergraduate and graduate students regardless of financial need.
+Unsubsidized loans start accruing interest as soon as they're disbursed, and you're responsible for all interest charges.
+Like subsidized loans, these loans have annual and aggregate limits.

 Do I need a cosigner for a student loan?